-Róisín’s latest project, Some People Say, was selected for The Place’s Resolution festival in 2018.
-It will be performed next at Hidden Door Festival on the 30th of May, 2018.
+In 2018, Some People Say, was selected for The Place’s Resolution festival and was performed with musicians silo portem at Hidden Door Festival on the 30th of May, 2018.

-Róisín writes for SeeingDance.com, The Skinny and is a graduate of the Aerowaves’ Springback Academy scheme.
-She has recently been accepted onto the Scottish Review of Books’ Emerging Critics Scheme.
+Róisín writes for SeeingDance.com, The Skinny and Springback Magazine.
+She was mentored as part of the Scottish Review of Books Emerging Critics Scheme in 2018.